nickrosh/Tech_Notes/Data Structures & Algorithms/Patterns/Arrays & Hashing.md

 ## Top K Frequent Elements

-You can get the top k frequent elements in an array in linear time by doing something similar to bucket sort
+You can get the top k frequent elements in an array in linear time by doing something similar to [Bucket Sort](../Algorithms/Bucket%20Sort.md).

 ![](../../Attachments/Pasted%20image%2020221207171047.png)